 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of uPVC framed, sealed unit double glazing with similar external doors to the front and rear.
-However, one of the rear doors is a timber unit with single glazing and an external quality door from the utility room to the attached outbuildings is also a timber unit.
-There are timber fascias and cement board soffits.
+Windows are predominately UPVC framed sealed unit double glazing with similar external doors.
+There are one or two aluminium framed units along with a single glazed unit which has been blocked off internally.
+There is a timber door leading to the attached outbuilding.
+There are some areas of timber facia.
 External decorations Visually inspected.
-Painted masonry, joinery and rainwater goods.
+Painted masonry, joinery and cast iron.
 Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There are several outbuildings, mainly of an agricultural style differing in age, style and construction including multiple garages and stable blocks.
+There is a range of attached and detached agricultural style outbuildings varying in construction including brick and stone, with slate, metal and cement board roof coverings.
 Outside areas and boundaries Visually inspected.
-Immediate gardens are overlaid in a mixture of materials including lawn and hardstandings.
-Boundaries are defined by vegetation and fencing.
-In total we understand that land pertaining to the property extends to around 37.5 acres, including several grazing paddocks and a fenced arena, overlaid in rubber chips.
+We understand that the plot pertaining to the property extends to around 1.45 acres which is overlaid in a mixture of materials including lawn, stone chips, earth and tarmac, some of which forms a substantial driveway.
+There is a small stream running through the subject's plot.
+There are areas of garden wall and boundaries are defined by fencing and masonry walling, some of which is retaining.
 Ceilings Visually inspected from floor level.
-Plasterboard lined with areas of timber panelling and polystyrene tile.
+Lath and plaster and plasterboard lined with areas of timber panelling, timber beam and textured coating.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of solid construction plastered on the hard and plasterboard.
+Plasterboard, lath and plaster and plastered on the hard with areas of timber panelling.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is a combination of suspended timber and solid construction.
+Flooring is a combination of suspended timber and solid concrete construction.
 Various fitted floor coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
-There was a stairlift fitted at the time of inspection.
-Kitchen fittings comprise floor and wall mounted units.
+There are timber panel and timber and glass panel doors, timber skirtings, timber door surrounds and window sills and a timber tread and riser staircase.
+Kitchen fittings comprise floor and wall mounted units, with floor and wall mounted units also within the utility rooms.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fire within the sitting room and a solid fuel stove within the living room, both of which are assumed to be vented to the chimneys.
-There are tiled and brick surrounds.
+There are open fires within the dining room and living room which have synthetic stone surrounds and appeared to be vented to chimneys.
+Otherwise, fireplaces have been removed and covered over.
 Internal decorations Visually inspected.
 There are paper, paint and tile finishes.
-T I Cellars N/A
+Cellars N/A